 "Malala is a strong young woman and has worked hard with the people caring for her to make excellent progress in her recovery," said Dr. Dave Rosser, the medical director for University Hospitals Birmingham.
 "Following discussions with Malala and her medical team, we decided that she would benefit from being at home with her parents and two brothers."

-Malala was returning home from school in Pakistan's scenic Swat Valley on Oct.
-9 when the Taliban targeted her for criticizing their efforts to keep girls from getting an education.
-The militants have threatened to target Malala again because they say she promotes "Western thinking."
+The Taliban targeted Malala because of her relentless objection to the group's regressive interpretation of Islam that limits girls' access to education.
+She was returning home from school in Pakistan's scenic Swat Valley on Oct.
+9 when the militants shot her for criticizing their efforts to keep girls from getting an education.

 Pakistan also appointed Malala's father, Ziauddin, as its education attache in Birmingham.
 The position, with an initial three-year commitment, virtually guarantees that Malala will remain in Britain for now.